atom-sw/fauxpy-experiments/first_round_selection/README.md

 instructions below.
 Keep in mind that going through the whole process can take up to 10 days and nights.

-## Introduction

-At the beginning, we tired to do this selection process manually.
-But, after a while, we realized it is so time-consuming that doing it manually is almost impossible.
-So, we automated this first round selection process, which is explained in this document.
-This whole process have several steps, each of which requires running a specific Python or Bash script, resulting in the generation of some files that are used by the next step.

 ## Step 1: Opening benchmarks

 At this step, we clone and compile all the buggy and fixed versions in BugsInPy.